apache/cordova-docs/docs/en/edge/cordova/media/media.stopRecord.md

 Description
 -----------

-Function `media.stopRecord` is a synchronous function that stops recording an audio file.
+The `media.stopRecord` method executes synchronously, stopping the recording of an audio file.

 Supported Platforms
 -------------------